 It was.
 The pies with local beef or camembert were excellent, as were all the naughty but sweet goodies I took away for later.
 The coffee was decent too - it's a bakery with cafe seating where you can linger and observe.
 Discussions among the steady stream of people coming and going served as a sort of introduction to the residents of King Island.

-Not far from the bakery are two other cafes.
+Not far from the bakery are a couple of other cafes.
 There is the Harbour Road Cafe with its sunny outdoor area and some great home made food.
-Next to the island's only roundabout is Renae's Cafe, with great coffee and food and space to hang out.
+Next to the island's only roundabout was Renae's Cafe, with great coffee and food and space to hang out (unfortunately this has since burnt down).
 There is also the pub, the King Island Club, and a large restaurant with awesome coastal views at the Boomerang Motel on the edge of town.

 There was one eating place I was especially curious to see ... the "restaurant with no food", at Currie Harbour.
 At the end of a grassy path sits The Boat House - a small building overlooking the harbour, furnished with dining tables, an assortment of chairs, a small kitchen, and all the plates, cups and cutlery needed for a meal.
 All that's missing is the food.
 You bring your own, and eat there just as if you're in a restaurant.